Why can't I post a comment?

 Can I appeal against a moderation decision?

 The BBC has a system of handling complaints and appeals about the moderation and management of our social media sites such as blogs.
 This is handled separately from complaints about the BBC's editorial output.
-Both are part of the BBC’s overall Complaints Framework which can be read in PDF or text format.
+Both are part of the BBC's overall Complaints Framework which can be read here.

 If your comment is failed you will be sent an email telling you which house rule the comment was considered to have broken.
 This will include a link to more information about the house rules.